DevOps-MBSE/AaC/docs/old/Plugins.md

 def my_plugin_command(architecture_file: str):
     with validation(parse_file, architecture_file) as model:
+        if not model:
+            return

         # Do whatever you want to with the validated `model' here.
         print(f"The model in {architecture_file} is valid!\n")
         pprint(model)
 ```

+It's worth noting that the context manager will yield `None` if the model is invalid so the standard pattern we use to handle this is, for example, `if not model: something()`, where `something()` is your procedure for dealing with an invalid model.

 ## Pitfalls
 Some pitfalls experienced when implementing the example echo plugins.